DataScientest-Studio/Template_MLOps_classification_e-commerce/README.md

     │                         the creator's initials, and a short `-` delimited description, e.g.
     │                         `1.0-jqp-initial-data-exploration`.
     │
-    ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
-    │
-    ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
-    │   └── figures        <- Generated graphics and figures to be used in reporting │
     ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
     │                         generated with `pip freeze > requirements.txt`
     │
     ├── src                <- Source code for use in this project.
     │   ├── __init__.py    <- Makes src a Python module
-    │   │
+    │   ├── main.py        <- Scripts to train models
+    │   ├── predict.py     <- Scripts to use trained models to make prediction on the files put in ../data/external │   │
     │   ├── data           <- Scripts to download or generate data │   │   ├── check_structure.py